Quick start

 Tutorial explaining the launch API is provided in API.

-defines the default ROS2 parameters.
-Parameter documentation is in this file.Launch APIs and tools are in
+defines the default parameters. - Parameter documentation is in this file. - Those can be ROS2 parameters if you are using ROS2.
+However, those are part of th “core”, hence defined in pure python.Launch APIs and tools are in

 motion_stack.api.launch